1. How can we reach you?

 (3) Watch videos of children in various vignettes of being good and bad sports (i.e., sport event, school play, video game, board game).
 After viewing each vignette, the children will decide if the children in the video are being good sports or not good sports.
 Author will lead the children in a discussion.

 (4) Questions and Answers

-I am able to conduct author visits on Toilet Paper Flowers, Hold the Cheese Please or Bug Bites and Campfires.
-If you are interested in presentations regarding these books please contact Dr. Sileo.
+I am able to conduct author visits on Don't Put Yourself Down in Circus Town, Toilet Paper Flowers, Hold the Cheese Please, and Bug Bites and Campfires.
+If you are interested in presentations regarding these books, please contact Dr. Sileo.

 6. How many students would you like to speak to at any one time?